DavidBruchmann/mdb_static_cities/README.txt

 Static Cities

 Names of Cities sometimes are splitted in different Table-Fields.
-Example: 'xxx an der Weinstraße'
+Example: 'xxx an der WeinstraÃŸe'
-Here xxx is the citname, "an der" should be inserted in supplement_prefix and Weinstraße is the name_supplement.
+Here xxx is the citname, "an der" should be inserted in supplement_prefix and WeinstraÃŸe is the name_supplement.
 Data aren't always verified so exactly and sometimes could be changed also to fulfill some special requirements.